sheril5/infra/README.md

    * add  the registry url,username,access token and label to which the built image needs to be pushed (labels is "tekton")
 # Configuring Tekton
 ## Configuring Capten Tekton Plugin
-   Go to the *capten-->platform engineering* ,select on the tekton setup and then select the `sync` option under the  **configure** section and this will configure the tekton and the neccessary floders will be created in the customer's repo
+   Go to the *capten-->platform engineering* ,select on the tekton plugin setup and then select the `sync` option under the  **configure** section and this will configure the tekton and the neccessary floders will be created in the customer's repo

 # Pre-requisite For Tekton CI/CD Pipeline Creation